03JunchiMa/CPSC-210-Project/README.md

 - As a user, I want to be able to add the course to the timetable
 - As a user, I want to delete the course in the timetable
 - As a user, I want to view the timetable

+> Phase 2
+- As a user, I want to be able to store the Expense information and the course information that I have entered.
+- As a user, I want to be able to load the expense information and the course information that I entered previously.